cuba-platform/dashboard-addon/README.md

     ...
 ```

-#### Dashboard tag attributes
+#### Dashboard Tag Attributes

-- referenceName - the attribute, which will be searched for a dashboard in a database.
+- `referenceName` - the attribute which will serve for a dashboard search in a database;
-- jsonPath - the classPath to the dashboard json file.
+- `jsonPath` - the `classPath` to the dashboard JSON file;
-- class - the controller class of the dashboard-ui, one have to  inherited from he com.haulmont.addon.dashboard.web.dashboard.frames.ui_component.WebDashboardFrame
+- `class` - the controller class of the `dashboard-ui` component which has to be inherited from `com.haulmont.addon.dashboard.web.dashboard.frames.ui_component.WebDashboardFrame`;
-- timerDelay - the time period in seconds for refresh a dashboard-ui.
+- `timerDelay` - the time period in seconds for refresh a dashboard-ui.

-***Note:*** when embedding a dashboard, you must specify the referenceName or jsonPath attribute.
-When specifying at the same time, the attribute referenceName takes precedence over jsonPath.
+***Note:*** when embedding a dashboard, you must specify the `referenceName` or `jsonPath` attribute.
+When specifying at the same time, the attribute `referenceName` takes precedence over `jsonPath`.

-#### Parameter tag attributes
+#### Parameter Tag Attributes

-- name - the name of parameter, required
+- `name` - the name of the parameter, required;
-- value - the value of parameter, required
+- `value` - the value of the parameter, required;
-- type - the type of the value, can take one of the following values: boolean, date, dateTime, decimal, int, long, string, time, uuid
+- `type` - the type of the value, can take one of the following values: boolean, date, dateTime, decimal, int, long, string, time, uuid.

-***Note:*** by default the type of parameter sets as the string.
+***Note:*** by default, the parameter type is set to string.

-# 5. Adding additional widget types
+# 5. Adding Additional Widget Types

-To add the additional widget type, you need to do the following:
+To add an additional widget type, you need to do the following:

-- add the not persistence entity class, which extends the class com.haulmont.addon.dashboard.model.Widget, then add the annotation
-com.haulmont.addon.dashboard.annotation.WidgetType.
-Fill the fields name, browseFrameId, editFrameId in the annotation (see JavaDoc).
+- Create a not persistent entity class which extends the class `com.haulmont.addon.dashboard.model.Widget`, then add the annotation `com.haulmont.addon.dashboard.annotation.WidgetType`.
+Fill the fields: `name`, `browseFrameId`, `editFrameId` in the annotation (see JavaDoc).
-Example:
+For example:

 ```java
 @MetaClass(name = "amxd$LookupWidget")